briprowe/clj-hmac/README.md

 # clj-hmac

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A library for cryptographically signing arbitrary Clojure data.

 ## License